CeliaSagas/Lidar-Net/Proposal.md

 1. What dataset(s) do you plan to use, and how will you obtain the data?

-    - The dataset I will be using comes from [nuScenes-lidarseg](https://www.nuscenes.org/nuscenes) and contains 1.4 billion annotated points across 40,000 pointclouds and 1,000 scenes.
+    - The dataset I will be using comes from the [Lyft Level 5 Open Data](https://level-5.global/download/) and includes over 55,000 human labeled 3D annotated frames, a drivable surface map, and an HD spatial semantic map to contextualize the data.

 2. What is an individual sample/unit of analysis in this project?